Last updated on November 16th, 2025 at 11:32 am

 The emergence of SeaWorld Orlando in 1973, a mega marine theme park, took the biggest bite out of Marineland’s attendance.

-The attraction went through several owners, closed briefly in 1999 due to Hurricanes Floyd and Irene, and closed longer in 2004 due to damage from Hurricanes Charley, Frances and Jeanne.
+After that, Marineland went through several owners, closed briefly in 1999 due to Hurricanes Floyd and Irene, and closing longer in 2004 due to damage from Hurricanes Charley, Frances and Jeanne.

-Many believed the world’s first oceanarium would suffer the same fate of Six Gun Territory and other Florida attractions, but Marineland morphed again.
+Many believed the world’s first oceanarium would suffer the same fate of other Florida attractions now long-gone, but Marineland morphed again.
 A new 1.3 million gallon facility was built that focused more on animal-human interactions and education.

-For the dolphin facility, various tanks are connected with gates and channels that allow animals to be together, or divided into social groups as circumstances may require, often changing throughout the day.
-Certain dolphins may be in a tank because they play well together, or breeding may be desired, or a mother dolphin is nursing an offspring.
+The dolphin facility has a sophisticated system of caring for the marine mammals.
+Various tanks are connected with gates and channels that allow animals to be together, or divided into social groups as circumstances may require, often changing throughout the day.

 Things to do near Marineland Florida: